tschuler/thiloschuler/content/project/CASA/index.md

 url_video: ""
 ---

-CASA is a pilot project to demonstrate feasiblity of wearable sensor-triggered ecological momentary assessments and electronic patient-reported outcomes in a home-based palliative care setting.
+CASA is a pilot project to test the feasiblity of wearable sensor-triggered ecological momentary assessments and electronic patient-reported outcomes in a home-based palliative care setting.
 We collected data from patients and their primary caregivers.

+The full manuscript has been submitted.